Can Pool Cover Pumps Be Completely Submerged? Safety Guide

 3. Allow the pump to settle naturally on the cover surface

-4. Ensure the intake is completely submerged but the discharge hose remains above water level
+4. Ensure the intake is completely submerged and the discharge hose outlet is positioned to prevent backflow

 5. Position the float switch so it can move freely without obstruction